userdekay/dotfiles/README.md

 # The vertex of rices-

 This setup mimics macOs as close as possible while keeping the functionality and minimal nature of i3wm.
+While I like the aesthetic of the apple design, I prefer the versatility and freedom that comes with linux.

 - My scripts are located in ```~/.config/scripts/```
 - The configs are for-